Pantoea agglomerans: Insect symbiont

-Plant Pathogen
+Plant pathogen

 Pantoea agglomerans pv. glysophilae completely inhibits root development in Gypsophila paniculata.
 Both Pag and P. a. pv. betae (Pab) cause gall formation in G. paniculata.
 That makes Pag a problem for the floral industry, for example in the Israeli industry.

 Some strains of Pantoea agglomerans have been identified as the cause of leaf blight of rice in Korea and leaf blight of oats in China.

 Antibiotics derived from Pantoea agglomerans

 More recent studies have shown that Pantoea agglomerans has a wide variety of antibiotics that can be derived from it.
 These antibiotics include: herbicolin, pantocins, phenazine and others.
 In addition, Pantoea agglomerans products may act as a preservative, have bioremediation properties, and be able to fight against harmful pathogens in plants.
-A Japanese researcher was able to isolate IP-PA1 in Pantoea agglomerans and found that the lipopolysaccharide has a low molecular mass giving it unique properties.
-The bacterium and its lipopolysaccharide were also found to induce macrophage activity to regulate homeostasis, giving Pantoea agglomerans healing properties when consumed orally.
-These properties include: "tumours, hyperlipidaemia, diabetes, ulcer, various infectious diseases, atopic allergy and stress-induced immunosuppression".
+A Japanese research group was able to isolate the lipopolysaccharide IP-PA1 in Pantoea agglomerans and found that its low molecular mass gives it unique properties.
+The bacterium and its lipopolysaccharide were also found to induce macrophage activity to regulate homeostasis, giving Pantoea agglomerans therapeutic properties when consumed orally.
+These properties include effects on: "tumours, hyperlipidaemia, diabetes, ulcers, various infectious diseases, atopic allergy and stress-induced immunosuppression".